 Match Director: Thang Doan—My phone is 775-856-9444 and email is firstname.lastname@example.org……If you have ANY questions, DO NOT HESITATE to call me and ASK!

 The maximum number of shooters that we can put on line in an event/match (using 2 relays of 12 shooters each) is 24 due to the number of targets we can put downrange and we will be using a “first come, first served” method of assigning shooter slots, which will be accomplished on the scheduled Mini-Palma days AT THE RANGE as shooters arrive to sign up.….so, if you want to be sure of having a space, PLEASE ARRIVE in a timely manner, as anyone arriving late MAY NOT have a slot available to them.

 The course of fire will be challenging enough to promote growth, and enable graduation into other disciplines and/or classifications.

 All unranked or new shooters begin their first match as “unclassified” shooters.
 Upon completing their first match, shooters will be placed in a class based upon their newly established scores for future matches as follows, but will NOT earn any sort of award in the their first match.

-Eye and ear protection are mandatory when either shooting OR when anywhere on the range (not including range parking area during firing periods.
+Ear protection is mandatory and eye protection is HIGHLY recommended when either shooting OR when anywhere on the range (not including range parking area during firing periods.

-Open bolt indicators –sometimes called OCIs–Open Chamber Indicator)(OBI) must be used when your rifle is made safe and are available from the Match Director for $1.00 if you need one.
+OBIs (Open bolt indicators –sometimes called OCIs–Open Chamber Indicator)(OBI) must be used when your rifle is made safe and are available from the Match Director for $1.00 if you need one.